 \subsubsection{Comparison with Related Methods}

-As mentioned in Section \ref{sec:related}, many approaches including introducing additional data augmentation transforms~\cite{cutout}, learning augmentation policies~\cite{cubuk2020randaugment}, softening learning targets~\cite{label_smoothing}, and modifying loss functions~\cite{lin2017focal} have demonstrate empirical performance gain and are closely related to soft augmentation.
+As mentioned in Section \ref{sec:related}, many approaches similar to soft augmentation have demonstrated empirical performance gains, including additional data augmentation transforms~\cite{cutout}, learning augmentation policies~\cite{cubuk2020randaugment}, softening learning targets~\cite{label_smoothing}, and modifying loss functions~\cite{lin2017focal}.
 However, as training recipes continued to evolve over the past decade, baseline model performance has improved accordingly.
 As seen in Table \ref{tab:comparison} (Baseline), our baseline ResNet-18 models with a 500-epoch schedule and cosine learning rate decay~\cite{cosine} not only outperform many recent baseline models of the same architecture, but also beat various published results of Mixup and Cutout.
 To ensure fair comparisons, we reproduce 6 popular methods: Mixup, Cutout, Label Smoothing, Online Label Smoothing, Focal Loss, and RandAugment, and report the Top-1 Error on Cifar-100 in Table \ref{tab:comparison}.
-Additional comparisons withe self-reported results are available in Appendix Table \ref{tab:extended_comparison}.
+Additional comparisons with the self-reported results are available in Appendix Table \ref{tab:extended_comparison}.

 Table \ref{tab:comparison} shows that Soft Augmentation outperforms all other single methods.
 It is worth noting that although focal loss~\cite{lin2017focal} proposed for detection tasks, it can be tuned to slightly improve classification model performance.